The Trolley Problem

 Deontological theories tend to explain this dissonance between the trolley problem and the other thought experiments.
 Agent-centred deontology for example, suggests that you have more of an obligation to the people you are personally responsible for, such as the convalescent you made a promise to.
 Or if you were a parent and your kids were on one track, you'd have more of an obligation to protect them as their wellbeing is your responsibility while a stranger's is not.

-Another theory, "the Doctrine of Doing and Allowing" states that it is worse to do harm than to allow it.
+Another theory, "The Doctrine of Doing and Allowing" states that it is worse to do harm than to allow it.
 This theory explains why you might be permitted to “let die” in the Trolley Problem but are not permitted to "kill" in The "Fat Man" Problem or The Transplant Problem.

 Similarly, "The Doctrine of Double Effect" states that you are permitted to do an action with a negative consequence, if the good outweighs the bad and the good thing is not the same as the bad thing.
 For example, you are permitted to divert the track in the trolley problem because you’re saving five lives, the death of one is merely an unfortunate by-product.
-In the words of Philippa Foot:
+In the words of Phillipa Foot:

 This might also be why you are not permitted to push the large man, as his death is inherently part of your plan, not just a by-product.
 If he didn't get run over, then you would have failed.

 These deontological theories are not without flaw however.
-Philippa Foot has pointed out that one could argue that it wasn't their intention for the man to die, they just wanted his body to slow down a 40-tonne vehicle travelling at 50km/h... "if he happened to die because of that, that's not on me."
+Phillipa Foot has pointed out that one could argue that it wasn't their intention for the man to die, they just wanted his body to slow down a 40-tonne vehicle travelling at 50km/h... "if he happened to die because of that, that's not on me."

 Real-World Applications